pyFFTW/pyFFTW/README.rst

   pip install pyfftw

-Notes: `pkgin <http://saveosx.org>`_ fftw package does not contain the long or float implementations of fftw and so pyFFTW can only perform double-precision transforms.

-It has been suggested that `macports <http://www.macports.org/>`_ might also work fine.
+It has been suggested that macports_ might also work fine.
 You should then replace the LD environmental variables above with the right ones.

 - DYLD - path for libfftw3.dylib etc - ``find /usr -name libfftw3.dylib``
 - LDFLAGS - path for fftw3.h - ``find /usr -name fftw3.h``